2026 School on Analytical Connectionism

 Additionally, students are grouped based on their expertise and preferences and assigned to take notes for a specific lecturer.
 These notes are peer-reviewed and published in a special journal issue.
 Currently, lecture notes from the 2023 and 2024 editions of the school are being collected into a publication in the Proceedings of Machine Learning Research (PMLR).
 This initiative aims to make the content accessible to future participants and those who were unable to attend, while providing note-takers with the opportunity to contribute to a formal publication.

-📚 This year's School will have a topical focus on "Language Acquisition."
+📚 This year's School will have a topical focus on language acquisition.

 This course will introduce: